hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 1. Every Patient in the system has a MATCH link to at most one Person resource.

-1. Every Patient resource in the system that has been processed by EMPI has a MATCH link to at most one Person resource unless that Patient has the "no-empi" tag or it has POSSIBLE_MATCH links pending review.
+1. The only Patient resources in the system that do not have a MATCH link are those that have the 'no-empi' tag or those that have POSSIBLE_MATCH links pending review.

 1. The HAPI EMPI rules define a single identifier system that holds the external enterprise id ("EID").
 If a Patient has an external EID, then the Person it links to always has the same EID.
 If a patient has no EID when it arrives, a unique UUID will be assigned as that Person's EID.

-1. A Person can not have both an internal EID(auto-created by HAPI), and an external EID (provided by an external system).
+1. A Person can have both an internal EID(auto-created by HAPI), and an external EID (provided by an external system).

 1. Two different Person resources cannot have the same EID.